Exploration of Quantum Computer Power Side-Channels

-\textbf{Timing Attack} -- While this work mainly focuses on power side-channels, we start off by demonstrating simple timing side-channels to help recover user circuits (UC).
-The limitation of this attack also motivates work on power side-channels attacks.
+\item \textbf{Timing Attack} -- While this work mainly focuses on power side-channels, we start off by demonstrating simple timing side-channels to help recover user circuits (UC).
+The limitation of this attack also motivates work on the other power side-channels attacks.

+\item \textbf{Total Energy Attack} -- We next demonstrate that measurement of total energy data can be used to recover users' circuits (UC) as well.
+This can also be applied to other attackers' goals we listed earlier.

-\textbf{Single Measurement Attacks} -- We next demonstrate single measurement attacks by showing that total energy data and average power data can be used to recover users' circuits (UC) as well.
-This can also be applied to other attacker's goals we listed in the previous section.
+\item \textbf{Mean Power Attack} -- We also demonstrate a different single measurement attack by showing that measurement of mean power can also be used to recover users' circuits (UC) as well.
+This can also be applied to other attackers' goals we listed earlier.

-\textbf{Total Power Single Trace Attacks} -- Considering a restricted scenario where the attacker does not access each channel, but instead measures a trace of the total power of all the channels, the attacker can recover user circuits (UC), circuit oracle (CO), circuit ansatz (CA), qubit mapping (QM), and quantum processor (QP) with some accuracy.
+\item \textbf{Total Power Single Trace Attack} -- A more powerful attacker can measure traces of the total power of all the channels, such attackers can recover user circuits (UC), circuit oracle (CO), circuit ansatz (CA), qubit mapping (QM), and quantum processor (QP) with some accuracy.

-\textbf{Per-Channel Single Trace Attacks} -- We present attacks that collect power traces from drive and control channels.
-There are unique drive and control channels, on which microwave pulses are sent, for each single qubit gate and multi-qubit gate.
-We show that attackers can collect power traces of these channels to perform reconstruction from power traces (RP), thus recovering user circuits.
+\item \textbf{Per-Channel Power Single Trace Attack} -- Most powerful attackers can collect power traces from channels separately.
+There are unique drive and control channels, to which microwave pulses are sent, for each single qubit gate and multi-qubit gate.
+We show that attackers who can collect power traces of these channels can perform circuit reconstruction (CR), thus recovering user circuits.